-Taking cognisance of these issues, the state education department decided to open single teacher schools in these settlements, and Muraleedharan was one of the volunteers sent for this mission.
+Taking cognisance of these issues, the state education department decided to open single-teacher schools in these settlements, and Muraleedharan was one of the volunteers sent for this mission.

 “There were about 35 children aged between 5-15, who had no prior schooling experience.
 There were no infrastructural facilities, and the only available option was a small shed, which was a former granary,” recalls Muraleedharan, or Murali Maash as he is lovingly referred by the community, to The Better India.

-“In the Muthuvan community, children are exposed to the wilderness from the time they are about three months old, and there is no restriction regarding movement.
+“Also, in the Muthuvan community, children are exposed to the wilderness from the time they are about three months old, and there is no restriction regarding movement.
 This makes them unaccustomed to closed spaces.
 So, getting them to sit together in a class was extremely difficult,” he says.

 But one thing would prove to be the ultimate barrier—language.

 The dialect used by the Muthavans has its roots in Tamil and is exclusive to their community.

 “I’d never come across the dialect before, and apart from a few male elders, who could somewhat understand Malayalam, no one knew any language other than their own.
 Here I was, entrusted with the responsibility of teaching these kids, but how would that be possible when the closest we came to communication in the initial days was through improvised sign language?” he says.

 So instead of teaching them Malayalam, Muraleedharan decided to begin by initiating basic hygiene and sanitary practices.